osrf-migration/servicesim-wiki/Structure.md

 [ROS launch file](http://wiki.ros.org/roslaunch) which is used to spin up the Gazebo simulation and ROS controllers for ServiceBot.

-Running the following command will open a window with the simulation running and the robot will be ready to receive commands through the ROS interface.
+Running the following command opens a window with the simulation running, sensor visualizations, a dashboard for control, and the robot will be ready to receive commands through the ROS interface.

 ~~~
 roslaunch servicesim servicesim.launch